EdwinVargas22/Project-2-Group-4/README.md

 # **Here is what we attempted to answer with this project:**

-Did the mask mandate help controlCOVID-19 cases?
+Did the mask mandate help control COVID-19 cases?
 Did the mandated stay-at-home orders slow the spread?
 What is thepercentage of deaths vs. cases in California?
 Did Northern California have lower cases thanSouthern California?